-Arlene Pak, M.D. joined our practice August 2017.
-She is a native of Honolulu, Hawaii.
+Dr. Arlene Pak joined our practice in August 2017.
 She completed her undergraduate studies at the University of Hawaii at Manoa and earned her medical degree at the Boston University School of Medicine.
 Dr. Pak completed her residency training in obstetrics and gynecology at Duke University School of Medicine.

 Robert Littleton, M.D. attended the University of North Carolina as a John Motley Morehead Scholar after which he received his medical training at the University of North Carolina School of Medicine.
 He and his wife, Becky, then moved to Winston-Salem where he completed his residency in Obstetrics and Gynecology.
 They have since resided in Raleigh, NC where Dr. Littleton continues his medical practice with particular interest in women’s health, osteoporosis, laparoscopic surgery and high-risk obstetrics.